True Australian crime stories from newspaper reports and historic crime records.

 Many of the drug runners carried weapons to protect themselves from the razor gangs.
 One drug runner who had been slashed by George Wallace down the cheek went looking for him after he had recovered.
 He found Wallace one night in a Kings Cross lane and thrust a revolver into his stomach, but the gun jammed.
 Wallace casually pulled out his razor and slashed the man's other cheek.

-Also well known for their proficiency with the razor were Norman Bruhn, Snowy Cutmore and Frank Green.
-All were to die violently.
+Also well known for their proficiency with the razor were Norman Bruhn, Snowy Cutmore and

 Norman Bruhn was the first to die.
 He had heard of the profits to be made by extracting money from cocaine dealers, so he left his familiar Melbourne haunts to wield his razor in Kings Cross.
 On the cold wintry night of 22 June 1927 Bruhn walked down the darkened Charlotte Lane in Darlinghurst.
 He fell a few minutes later with five bullets in his body.